Jack of all trades: multipotentialites in the workplace

 Apr 16, 2020

-What if you were able to list every famous American director by decade, knew all the latest news in astronomy and had an in-depth understanding of renewable energies?
+What if you were able to list every famous American director by decade, knew all the latest news in astronomy, and had an in-depth understanding of renewable energies?
 Most of us are really good at one or two things, but some excel in a variety of disciplines.
-These are the polymaths or multipotentialites.
-What makes someone a multipotentialite?
+These are the polymaths or multipotentiality.
+What makes someone a multipotentiality?
 What role might they play in the workplace?
 How do they effectively tap into their talents?

 Multipotentiality in a nutshell

 “Jack of all trades, master of none, oftentimes better than master of one.”
 In current usage, the expression “jack of all trades” can be seen as a compliment when used to describe someone with an array of skills and good general knowledge.
 However, when Robert Greene dropped the last part of the expression in 1592 and applied it to actor-turned-playwright William Shakespeare, it was intended as an insult.
 Nearly a century later, the ideal of the Renaissance man took center stage, developed from the humanist notion that people should pursue knowledge and develop their talents to the greatest extent possible.
 As a result, the term has remained closely linked to this historical peak in intellectual and creative output.